 Don’t discard the journey for the finished product on any of these initial projects.
 Showing your workings, whether it be in concepts of sketches, gives a great insight into how you think and therefore how you might work together with an existing design team.
 This is something a company will be taking into consideration alongside your existing talent and potential for growth.

 03. Show your skills in your CV/resumé

 When it comes to CVs/resumés in the graphic design world, the tendency can be to assume that ‘bigger is better.’
 However, this assumption is too simplistic.

 Do some research into the employer.
-Perhaps they strike you as looking for something off the wall that will stand out, but generally you will want to keep it simple and factual, showing some artistic flair.
-Use of typography in this way is important.
+They might strike you as looking for something off the wall that will stand out, but generally you will want to keep it simple and factual, showing some artistic flair.
+The way you use typography is important.

 Too often, flexibility is viewed in literal terms, such as flexibility of working hours.
 But if you can, show a flexible attitude to your work, such as a willingness to evolve and grow into a role or new areas, or to be prepared to try new things.
 These would all be positive selling points in your application.

 04. Dazzle with networking skills